-The Friendship Bread Kitchen was born on Facebook on January 13, 2010 while I was writing my novel, Friendship Bread, and experimenting with different Amish Friendship Bread variations.
-The mission was simple: meet like-minded people who loved Amish Friendship Bread as much as I did, and maybe even swap a few recipes.
+About the Kitchen: The Friendship Bread Kitchen was born on January 13, 2010 while I was writing my novel, Friendship Bread, and experimenting with different Amish Friendship Bread variations.
+My mission was simple: meet like-minded people who loved Amish Friendship Bread and maybe even swap a few recipes.

 For almost a year my house smelled of sugar and cinnamon.
 I was writing, I was baking, I was connecting with people about the book and the bread.
 I looked for ways to make it gluten free (tricky) or low cholesterol (easy), but above all accessible to everyone.
 I wanted people to have fun with it, to be creative with it, and to share it with others.

 The Friendship Bread Kitchen is a gathering place, a place to kick up your feet and share recipes, tips, stories, and community.
 I’ve tried a lot of different things with the Kitchen over the years.
 Some things worked and some things didn’t.
 Features I loved didn’t take off and things I thought wouldn’t make much difference have stuck around.
 I’ve learned a lot and I’m still learning.

 I’m not one to beat her head against the wall, at least not too many times.
 I finally sat down and looked at where people were going and what they needed.
 I clarified what I liked to do and what made me nuts.
 I figured out what was essential and what needs improvement.
 I ended up with this: I’m choosing to build the Kitchen into an Amish Friendship Bread resource center, so that whenever you are inspired to make and share the bread, you’ll know where to go if you need any help.

 What you’ll find here: Amish Friendship Bread recipes, tutorials, the occasional blog post, the occasional newsletter, the occasional giveaway, and printables to help you gift your Amish Friendship Bread.